Canada's Balance of International Payments

-The data from the various sources are integrated to produce estimates of the value of the international transactions, then results of the double entry accounting system are confronted leading to estimate adjustments; finally the "statistical discrepancy" is the net unobserved inflow or outflow needed to balance the accounts.
+The data from the various sources are integrated to produce estimates of the value of the international transactions, then results of the double entry accounting system are confronted leading to estimate adjustments; finally the statistical discrepancy (net errors and omissions) is the net unobserved inflow or outflow needed to balance the accounts.

-Aggregate level estimates from the balance of payments are compared with the CSNA financial flows and income and expenditure accounts.
+Aggregate level estimates from the balance of payments are compared with the National Economic Account Financial Account and Income and Expenditure Accounts.
 When data at the macro level appear suspicious, micro components of the suspicious macro results are examined for possible entry errors or erroneous imputation.
 Respondents are contacted if necessary.

-In addition to the confrontation of the results of the double entry accounting system described under 'Estimation' above, the quality of the estimates produced is ascertained using time series consistency analysis, as well as analysis of the coherence of the estimates with well publicized economic events and with related data from other programs.
+In addition to the confrontation of the results of the double entry accounting system the quality of the estimates produced is ascertained using time series consistency analysis, as well as analysis of the coherence of the estimates with well publicized economic events and with related data from other programs.

 Canada and the United States, largely because of their extensive commercial ties, have been comparing the bilateral Current Account of their balance of payments since 1970.
 In a significant number of cases, the reconciliation has resulted in revisions of values and exchange of data.

-The estimates of trade in goods and services are benchmarked annually to the Input-Output Tables of the Canadian System of National Accounts.
-More detailed information on the CSNA and the non-resident sector is available in the additional documentation for the "Statistical activity" section above.
+The estimates of trade in goods and services are benchmarked annually to the Supply and Use Tables of the Canadian System of Macroeconomic Accounts.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.